-The forced stationing of a train with American soldiers the chief doesn’t allow to pass by without a written authorization becomes the life-changing event for the main characters of the film: the chief and his rebel daughter who wants to leave as soon and as far away as possible.
+The forced stationing of a train with American soldiers the chief doesn’t allow to pass by becomes a life-changing event for the main characters of the film, the chief and his rebel daughter who wants to leave as soon and as far away as possible.

 A stunning movie, alternating hilarious moments from the village life with childhood traumas that explain much of the chief’s grudging attitude towards the Americans, California Dreamin’ is a must-see.